 - Grade 11 Honors – Catcher in the Rye by J.D.
 Salinger & Fahrenheit 451 by Ray Bradbury

-- Grade 12 – The Book Thief by Markus Zusak
+- Grade 12 – All The Light We Cannot See by Anthony Doerr

 - Grade 12 A.P.
-English – A Prayer for Owen Meany by John Irving
+Literature – A Prayer for Owen Meany by John Irving & All The Light We Cannot See by Anthony Doerr

 ENGLISH I - WORLD LITERATURE

 (Grade 9) World Literature serves as the introduction to the English courses at Duchesne; it is intended to prepare ninth graders for the demands of reading, writing, and thinking encountered in subsequent courses.
-Students read and respond to a variety of texts written by authors from around the world.
-The primary source of the literature study is Prentice Hall’s Literature (Platinum Edition).
-With this text, students study short fiction, non-fiction, Greek tragedy, and poetry.
-Additionally, students read long-form literature, such as To Kill a Mockingbird, The Pearl, Romeo and Juliet, The Odyssey, and Edith Hamilton’s Mythology.
+Students read and respond to a variety of texts written by authors from around the world, beginning with foundational texts in the canon of western literature and progressing to more contemporary examples.
 Throughout the year, students respond to literature through class discussions, assessments, and compositions.
 Formal compositions are assigned quarterly and geared to develop students’ academic writing through structure, style, and development of ideas in clear and organized patterns.
 Finally, students begin a four-year sequential vocabulary program, Wordly Wise.
-The desired outcome for a student in World Literature is a student who thinks critically and writes clearly about literature.
+The desired outcome in World Literature is a student who thinks critically and writes clearly about what she reads.

 ENGLISH III – AMERICAN LITERATURE